webrecorder/public-web-archives/WAM.md

 Any api url may contain an additional `{collection}` template variable if and only if a `collections` key is defined.

-The `id` values from the collection list should then be subsitutable to get valid collection urls, eg:
+The `id` values from the collection list should then be substitutable to get valid collection urls, eg:

 ``` yaml
     collections: